hackclub/hackclub/workshops/lib/jsbinctl/README.md

 Make sure you have the [`gist`](https://github.com/defunkt/gist) gem installed before proceeding.

+Also, every time we say `jsbinctl`, replace it with a relative path to the `jsbinctl` script.
+If you're in the `workshops` directory, you'll want to replace it with `lib/jsbinctl/jsbinctl`.
+If you're in the `workshops/portfolio` directory, you'll want to replace it with `../lib/jsbinctl/jsbinctl`.
+If you're modifying a workshop, make sure you're in the workshop directory (ex.
+`workshops/twilio`) and use `../lib/jsbinctl/jsbinctl`.

 Here's how it works.
 Your workshop directory structure should look like the following (where `how_to_make_a_plumbus` is your workshop):